momen165/momen165/README.md

 ## Hi there, I'm Momen 👋

-🎓 I'm a Computer Science student, passionate about building cool, helpful software and learning new tech every day.
+🎓 I'm a Computer Science graduate, passionate about building cool, helpful software and learning new tech every day.
-📍 Currently studying at **Palestine Technical University – Kadoorie**
+📍 Studeied at **Palestine Technical University – Kadoorie**

 ---